eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 Since the queue is empty to begin with, no `PeerConnection` will do any real work until we populate it with peers it can connect to.
 This is done in a loop inside of `TorrentClient.start`.

-Lets have a look at this loop:
+Let's have a look at this loop:

 ````python
 async def start(self):